 Think of Amsterdam and you probably think of canals.
 Take a canal cruise and chill out whilst winding through and under Amsterdams UNESCO heritage routes.
 Helpful guides will keep you informed throughout your journey highlighting landmarks on the way.
 Take a canal cruise at night and leisurely ride through the Red Light District seeing the oldest part of Amsterdam lit up with thousands of red lights.
 Or if you’re thinking of making your canal cruise more romantic, why not book a candlelit dinner cruise and make it extra special?

 Get on 2 wheels and explore the city on 2 wheels.
 We recommend beating the ques and prebooking your bike ensuring your time is spent exploring.
-If you don’t feel confident riding throughout the streets then head to Vondelpark, a XX green open space.
+If you don’t feel confident riding throughout the streets then head to Vondelpark, a 120 acre green open space.

-The oldest part of Amsterdam is XXX where the Red Light District (De Wallen) is located.
+The oldest part of Amsterdam is the Red Light District (De Wallen).
 It gets busy at night but it is certainly an eye-opener.
 Why not find out more about the Red Light District at the Red Light District Museum?

 Once the sun sets its time to get ready and head out.
 There are some great places to have a drink, try XXXXXXX.
 Amsterdam’s quirkiness really shines bright in unusual bars such as XXXXX.
 Amsterdam is also home to XXXX, check out Paradiso and our TotalGuide to Nightlife in Amsterdam for more inspiration.

 After a day’s exploring, you’ll need to refuel but don’t worry, we have you covered.
-We have TotalGuides for food on the go, budget restaurants, fine dining, and of course restaurants for those special occasions.
+We have a TotalGuide for food on the go, budget restaurants, fine dining, and of course restaurants for those special occasions.

 Amsterdam is home to one of the largest airports in the world (Schiphol Airport).
 The flag carrier and largest airline is KLM and you can find flights here.